-- 1. the substance is volatile (vapour pressure at 20°C >10-4 Pa) and is injected or incorporated into the soil; - 2.
-Kom depends on soil properties (other soil properties may include pH, clay content, organic matter); - 3.
-DT50 depends on soil properties other than moisture, temperature or soil depth (other soil properties may include pH, clay content, organic matter) - 4. the geometric mean DegT50 under reference conditions is shorter than 10 days and the arithmetic/geometric mean\\ Kom is lower than 10 L/kg;
+- 1. the substance is volatile (vapour pressure at 20°C >10-4 Pa[§]) and is injected or incorporated into the soil: - 2.
+K{om} depends on soil properties (other soil properties may include pH, clay content, organic matter); - 3.
+DT50 depends on soil properties other than moisture, temperature or soil depth (other soil properties may include pH, clay content, organic matter) - 4. the geometric mean DegT50 under reference conditions is shorter than 10 days and the arithmetic/geometric mean K{om} is lower than 10 L/kg;

-Where the 1st point is met, it is assumed that the possibility exists that the substance reaches degradation kinetics.
+^{} DT50 derived fromt laboratory studies called DegT50 conform the rapport of the FOCUS workgroup degradation kinetics.
 After the finalisation of the FOCUS kinetics workgroup report, the EFSA developed guidance on the estimation of degradation rates (DegT50matrix) from field experiments from historical field dissipation study designs (so called legacy studies) and for the design of new studies where the impact of surface processes and leaching are minimised.